Kotlin/KEEP/proposals/references-to-java-synthetic-properties.md

 - Disable `kotlin-reflect`-dependent features for now; throw an `UnsupportedOperationException` with a message making it clear that the limitation applies only to Java synthetic properties.
 - Do not include synthetic Java properties in `KClass.members`.
-- When checking reference expressions for overload ambiguity th